ilfur/VirtualAnalyticRooms/ords/README.md

 If you need to run a custom script on the container you can add a volume with shell scripts pointing to /ords-entrypoint.d.

 The ontainer will install/upgrade APEX and ORDS and before start the ORDS service will run alphabetically all the shell scripts on /ords-entrypoint.d.

-# Before Running the ORDS container
-Installation of APEX/ORDS may fail due to a strong password verification policy.
-If that happens (by looking into the container'S /tmp/ords_logs/install_logs_DB/* files), temporarily switch off strong password protection in the Oracle Database by running the following SQL command as SYS or SYSTEM: alter profile default limit password_verify_function null;
-Then kill the pod, it will restart and re-try.

 # Login to APEX
 Open browser on localhost with the mapped port by docker (http://localhost:8181/ords) and use below credentials: